NeedleBay System for Controlling & Organising Diabetes Medication

 If the problem is noted later and the blood sugar is very high, then some additional (supplemental) insulin can be taken to bring it down.

-The best approach can vary among different diabetics and your doctor or diabetes educator will have a recommendation for a supplemental scale that may be right for you in these circumstances.
+Your doctor or diabetes educator may have a recommendation for a supplemental scale that may be right for you in these circumstances.

 In the case of having taken too much insulin, the blood glucose should also be monitored every couple of hours and a snack should be kept with you until you feel comfortable that the danger of a serious low blood sugar has passed.